Sept. 1, 1990

-It was the first time since 1964 that Nebraska had opened the season with a shutout, as the seventh-ranked (AP) Huskers held the Bears to 13 first downs and 164 total-offense yards.
-And, in the end, it was a big defensive play which forced a Baylor fumble inside the Husker 10 early in the fourth quarter and enabled NU to win.
+It was the first time since 1964 that Nebraska opened the season with a shutout, as the seventh-ranked (AP) Huskers held the Bears to 13 first downs and 164 total-offense yards.

-Nebraska took a 6-0 lead into the final period on two second-quarter Gregg Barrios field goals, but, early in the final quarter, Baylor had driven to the Husker 5-yard line, and appeared to be headed in for the go-ahead points.
-Fullback Frankie Smith took the handoff on second-and-goal, but was immediately slammed by Husker linebacker Pat Tyrance, fumbled, and Travis Hill recovered for Nebraska at the 3.
+Nebraska took a 6-0 lead into the final period on two second-quarter Gregg Barrios field goals, but Baylor drove to the Husker 5-yard line and appeared to be headed in for the go-ahead points.
+Fullback Frankie Smith took a handoff on second-and-goal but was immediately slammed by Husker linebacker Pat Tyrance.
+The ball came loose, and Travis Hill recovered for Nebraska at the 3.

 "That was one of the two big plays of the game," Osborne said.
 "The other came just after that to get us out of that hole."

-"That was a miraculous throw and catch," Osborne said.
-"If we had had to punt from down there, they would have been right back at us and had a chance to go ahead 7-6."
+"If we had had to punt from down there," Osborned said, "they would have been right back at us and had a chance to go ahead 7-6."

 On the first play after the Grant-to-Bostick aerial, sophomore I-back Scott Baldwin sprinted 53 yards to the Baylor 18, and three plays later, made an 11-yard gain to the Bears' 2.
 But the drive ended on the next play when Baylor recovered Grant's fumble in the end zone.

 The Blackshirts forced a punt, and Tyrone Hughes' 18-yard return set the Huskers up at the Baylor 37 with 4:12 left.
 Nebraska then ground its way to the 2, where Baldwin leaped over the line and into the end zone for the game's only touchdown with 22 seconds left.